Senate Business

 The Staff

 The Secretary of the Senate oversees staff activities at the Senate Desk directly below the Lieutenant Governor.
-The Journal Clerk and deputy clerks handle the routine duties of a session.
+A Journal Clerk and deputy clerks handle the routine duties of a session.

 Seated to the left of the Lieutenant Governor is a parliamentarian who assures that established guidelines are followed in the Senate's day-to-day operations.

-At the Lieutenant Governor's right is a chair for a member of the clergy who delivers an opening prayer at the start of each day's session.
+At the Lieutenant Governor’s right is a chair for a member of the clergy who may deliver an opening prayer at the start of each day’s session.

 Just in front of the Senate Desk are chairs for reporters from newspapers throughout the state.
-In front of them, in the well of the Chamber, is the official stenographer and a sound controller, who operates a console that turns on and off microphones on the Senators' desks.
+In front of them, in the well of the Chamber, is the official stenographer and a sound controller, who operates a console that opens or closes microphones on the Senators’ desks.

 The Sergeant-at-Arms permits only authorized personnel to enter the Chamber.
-When the Senate directs a "Closed call of the Senate", the Sergeant-at-Arms is instructed to lock the Chamber doors to permit no Senator to leave during debate on an important bill.
+When the Senate directs a “Call of the Senate,” the Sergeant-at-Arms is instructed to lock the Chamber doors to permit no Senator to leave during debate on an important bill.
 The Sergeant-at-Arms also is responsible for bringing absent Senators to the Chamber.

 The Day's Business

-A black binder containing the bills that have been introduced is on each Senator's desk.
+The bills that have been introduced will be available on each Senator’s tablet located on their desk in the Senate Chamber.
 This provides quick reference when each bill is brought up for debate or a vote.

-The State Constitution provides that no bill can become law unless it has been printed and on the desks of the Senators in its final form for three legislative days before passage.
+The State Constitution provides that no bill can become law unless it has been on the desks of the Senators in its final form for three days before passage.
 An exception is made when a bill is presented with a Message of Necessity from the Governor.
-Such a Message allows immediate action.
+Such a Message, if accepted by the Senate, allows immediate action.

 When a slow roll call is requested by a Senator, at least four other Senators must indicate they support the request.
 In a slow roll call, the names of all Senators are called for their votes.
 The rules of the Senate permit a member two minutes to explain his or her vote during either a short or slow roll call.

-You may hear a Senator ask that a bill be laid aside.
-This means that no action is taken at that time, but it will be considered again later.
-The Temporary President or a principal sponsor of a bill may request that a bill be "starred" (placed on an inactive list).
-No action can be taken on that bill until one day after it has been removed from the starred calendar.
+You may hear a Senator ask that a bill be laid aside for the day.
+This means that no action is taken at that time, but it may be considered again later.

 A bill must be passed in identical form by both the Senate and the Assembly before it is sent to the Governor for his signature or veto.
-To expedite the procedure, a bill passed by one house may be substituted for an identical bill in the other house.
-When a bill is vetoed by the Governor, it may become law only if it re-passes each house by a two-thirds vote.
+To expedite the procedure, a bill passed by the Senate may be substituted for an identical bill in the Assembly.
+When a bill is vetoed by the Governor, it may become law only if it repasses each house by a two-thirds vote.